-CFP will work with North Dakota's producers to restore marginal crop lands back to grasslands to improve forage availabilty and quality.
-By providing support through financial and technical assistance to landowners, CFP aims to accelerate grassland restoration and recover overall soil health and grassland bird habitat across the state.
+The North Dakota Conservation Forage Program works with North Dakota's producers to establish grasslands on marginal cropland to improve forage availability and quality.
+By providing support through financial and technical assistance to landowners, CFP aims to accelerate grassland restoration and improve overall soil health across the state.
 These grassland acres benefit the landowner and livestock, as well as grassland birds and native wildlife while protecting North Dakota's air and water quality for future generations.

 Grassland bird species are among the most imperiled group of birds in the United States.
-Since 1966, populations have declined more than 40 percent.
+Since 1966, the population has declined by more than 40 percent.
 Historical grasslands once stretched from Alberta to Mexico.
 However, fewer than 40 percent of these grasslands remain.
 In North Dakota, over a dozen species of birds depend on North Dakota grasslands for food, shelter, and breeding habitat, including, North Dakota’s state bird, the Western Meadowlark which has lost an estimated 60 million from its population in the last 50 years.